-Safety inspections provide a method of frequently assessing the safety of highway infrastructure assets and in particular, the risk of a defect associated with a highway infrastructure asset affecting network users.
-Safety inspections differ from service inspections which assess the condition of highway infrastructure assets so as to understand the network condition, its financial needs and to inform planned maintenance programmes.
+Safety inspections provide a method of frequently assessing the safety of Highway Assets and in particular, the risk of a defect associated with a highway infrastructure asset affecting network users.
+Safety inspections differ from service inspections which assess the condition of Highway Assets so as to understand the network condition, its financial needs and to inform planned maintenance programmes.

-Safety inspections are undertaken for highway infrastructure assets within the following main asset groups:
+Safety inspections are undertaken for Highway Assets within the following main asset groups:

-- carriageways including on-road cycleways
+- Carriageways including on-road cycleways

-- footways including shared use
+- Footways including shared use

-- structures
+- Structures

-- drainage
+- Drainage

-- street lighting
+- Street lighting

-- traffic management and management of electronic traffic equipment
+- Traffic management and management of electronic traffic equipment

-- street furniture including pedestrian barrier / restraint system and traffic signs
+- Street furniture including pedestrian barrier / restraint system and traffic signs

-- trees and verges
+- Trees and verges